Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Non-axisymmetric accretion flows

 The wave instability (\ref{EQN_APB4}) has the desirable property that the associated mass-moments are predominantly at the lowest quantum numbers, which ensures that most of the gravitational wave output is at the lowest quadrupole emission frequency.
-Around a stellar mass black hole of $10M_\odot$, the resulting frequency is broadly in the range of 500-3000 Hz for emissions from quadruple mass moments, which falls within the sensitivity wave band of the upcoming advanced ground based detectors.
+Around a stellar mass black hole of $10M_\odot$, the resulting frequency is broadly in the range of 500-3000 Hz for emissions from quadruple mass moments within the sensitivity wave band of the upcoming advanced ground based detectors.
 Emissions from $m=3$ and higher are unlikely to be detectable by these detectors.
 (Emissions from $m=1,2$ in a disk or torus produce quadrupole emissions at the same frequency from the combined black hole plus disk or torus system).
 Even so, their output may be of interest to future, next generation detectors.
-The same conclusion holds for gravitational wave spectra produced by magnetic pressure induced multipole mass moments based on a numerical simulation \citep{bro06}. {\em Accordingly, the frequency of gravitational wave emissions is fixed by the Kerr metric for a given mass and angular momentum of the black hole with those of quadrupole emission satisfying}
+The same conclusion holds for gravitational wave spectra produced by magnetic pressure induced multipole mass moments based on a numerical simulation \citep{bro06}. {Accordingly, the frequency of gravitational wave emissions is fixed by the Kerr metric for a given mass and angular momentum of the black hole with those of quadrupole emission satisfying}

-where $f_{ISCO}=\Omega_T/2\pi$, where $\Omega_T$ denotes the angular velocity of the torus formed at the ISCO.
-For stellar mass black hole systems, this ensures that frequencies are within the LIGO-Virgo and KAGRA bandwidth of sensitivity.
+where $\Omega_T\le \Omega_{ISCO}$ denotes the angular velocity of the torus formed about or beyond the ISCO.
 At late times, when the angular velocity of the black hole approaches that of the ISCO, we have for an initial black hole mass $M$ the frequency range \citep{van11}

 where the 15\% frequency range 595-704 Hz refers to different choices of black hole initial spin.

-(The minimum value of 595 Hz corresponds to an initially maximally spinning black hole.)
+{The limits (\ref{EQN_fgw}-\ref{EQN_APB5}) serve as strict upper bounds (for quadrupole emission).
+For thick tori, $f_{gw}$ will be considerably lower, when the quadrupole mass-moment giving rise to the emission develops over an extended radius $r=Kr_{ISCO}$.
+For relatively low stellar mass black holes, such {\em fortuitously moves $f_{gw}$ closer to the minimum of detector strain noise of the present ground based detectors} (cf. Fig. 19).
+With $K\simeq 3$ estimated in (\ref{fig-T}), {this appears to be the case in the Extended Emission from the black hole-torus system following delayed collapse of a hyper-massive neutron star post-merger to GW170817} (Fig. 4).}